ironcev/sharpen.rocks/content/blog/sharpen-vs-resharper.md

 Both tools offer refactoring, which is an obvious overlap.
 (Actually, to be precise, in its current version 0.5.0 Sharpen still do not offer its own refactoring, but this is a planned feature and a big part of [Sharpen's vision](/).)
 But Sharpen's and ReSharper's refactoring is used for different purposes.
 ReSharper focuses on developer's productivity and [its refactoring serves developer's productivity and quality](https://www.jetbrains.com/resharper/features/code_refactoring.html).

-On the other hand, Sharpen utilize refactoring to bring awareness of new C# features and to intelligently introduce them into an existing code base.
+On the other hand, Sharpen utilize refactoring to bring awareness of new C# features and to intelligently introduce them into an existing codebase.
 In other words, ReSharper focuses on productivity, while Sharpen focuses on learning.
 To give a full picture, we have to say that Sharpen indirectly also increases developer's productivity and code quality.
 Proposed new language features often bring better expressiveness that affects coding productivity.
 Removing unnecessary clutter from code or [replacing parts of code with safer equivalents]({{< ref "sharpen-v0.5.0-nameof-expressions-in-exceptions-and-dependency-properties.md" >}}) directly affects code quality.

 ## Only New C# Features vs General Static Analysis